Obama says Sony hack not an act of war

 "Our toughest counteraction will be boldly taken against the White House, the Pentagon and the whole U.S. mainland, the cesspool of terrorism, by far surpassing the 'symmetric counteraction' declared by Obama," according to North Korea state news agency KCNA.

-The hack attack and subsequent threats of violence against theaters showing the film prompted Sony to withdraw a comedy, "The Interview," prepared for release to movie theaters during the holiday season.
+The hack attack and subsequent threats of violence against theatres showing the film prompted Sony to withdraw a comedy, "The Interview," prepared for release to movie theatres during the holiday season.
 The movie depicts the fictional assassination of North Korean leader Kim Jong-un.

-Obama and free speech advocates criticized the studio's decision, but Sony Pictures Entertainment CEO Michael Lynton defended it, saying U.S. theaters did not want to show it.
+Obama and free speech advocates criticized the studio's decision, but Sony Pictures Entertainment CEO Michael Lynton defended it, saying U.S. theatres did not want to show it.

 Sony lawyer David Boies said the Hollywood studio planned to release the movie at some point.